Tavi – The Kingdom of Tonga's Legendary Ascetic

 A Tongan man who had sailed to New Zealand with Tavi told me how the boat that he and Tavi were traveling on had become lost at sea.
 In desperation the captain asked Tavi for help.
 Tavi lay down on the deck and closed his eyes—when Tavi stood up he pointed the way and they found New Zealand.

 Another man told me that Tavi was an ascetic of Biblical quality, a virtual John the Baptist.
-Tavi, he said, slept naked on a rock and ate only papaya (papaw in Australia).
+Tavi, he said, slept naked on a rock and ate only papaya.
 A neighbor told me that the three smartest men in Tonga were the King of Tonga, who was the first Tongan to receive a university degree, Futa Helu, the founder of the only university in Tonga, and Tavi.

 His myth seemed to follow me.
 When I lived in the village of Ha’ate’iho, on the main island of Tongatapu, I went to the church that Tavi had built; on my way from the village into the city of Nuku’alofa I rode past the Princess’s palace that Tavi had helped construct.
 When I moved to the island of ‘Eua, I discovered that I was living next to the sawmill that Tavi had engineered.